g0g0-22/etch-a-sketch/README.md

-Etch a Sketch project apropo The Odin Project curriculum.
+Etch a Sketch project apropos The Odin Project curriculum.